minipunch/weapons-on-back/README.md

+# DEPRECATED - NO LONGER MAINTAINED

+If you're looking for this type of script that works with QB/QBox + Ox Inventory, see this script that actually works: https://forum.cfx.re/t/paid-weapons-on-back/292036

 # Weapons On Back

 Looking for a framework-independent script to make weapons show up on a player's back if they have it in their weapon wheel?
 Look no further!
 This is a great script for RP servers.